tothaval/AidingElementsUserInterface/testrun/readme.txt

 there is a core folder and within that are several ...data.xml files. manipulate the values of the files to change AEUIs appearance, __WIP__

-began working on container saving, cleaned and refactored the project a little bit
+elements will be saved on program quit and loaded upon program start

 abbr: